 - Winter – Chestnuts, radicchio, radishes, oranges, lemons, leeks, grapefruit

 Things like apples, bananas, carrots, and potatoes are usually available year-round.
 They’re also super cheap and versatile, so I consider them a staple when eating healthy on a budget.

-There’s also some pretty sweet health benefits to eating seasonally.
-Seasonal food is picked at its peak of freshness, when its nutrient content is at its highest.
-More nutrients equals healthier food which equals a healthier you.
+There are also some pretty sweet health benefits to eating seasonally.
+Seasonal food is picked at its peak of freshness when its nutrient content is at its highest.
+More nutrients equal healthier food which equals a healthier you.

 If you’re lucky enough to have access to a farmers market, then go.

 There’s a common misconception that farmers’ markets are more expensive, and they certainly can be.
 The trick is to be an educated consumer and know what to buy at the market so you can stick to your budget when trying to eat healthy.

 For a few weeks in the summer, I can buy organic celery bigger than my torso at $4 a bunch.
 I can also get massive amounts of kale for a mere $3.
 Not to mention, its healthier, better for the environment, and a whole lot tastier.

 Scope out your local market and see what kinds of produce they offer, Chances are in the summertime, you can score some sweet deals on some pretty amazing produce.

 Maybe I’m just a vegetable geek (I definitely am), but there’s nothing better than when I can get a box of local, juicy tomatoes at a fraction of the cost of the grocery store.